 In the age of information disorder, newsrooms are facing new and difficult reporting challenges and pressing ethics concerns.

 Some of the ethical questions faced in this era include: How can news organisations responsibly report on the attribution of disinformation campaigns?
 What are the best ways to cover sites that carry disinformation, while minimising amplification?
 When should journalists disclose their identities when investigating closed groups?

-As part of First Draft’s work building a resilient society against the impact of information disorder, we’re hosting global discussions called Standards Sessions with journalists in London, New York and Sydney.
+As part of First Draft’s work building a resilient society against the impact of information disorder, we’re hosting global discussions called Standards Sessions with journalists and academics in London, New York and Sydney.

-These events provide a space where senior journalists and editors can freely share ideas about how newsrooms should handle such issues.
+These events provide a space where participants can freely share ideas about how newsrooms should handle such issues.

 We will collect the thoughts and suggestions raised to develop a set of global standards for newsrooms that address these ethical challenges.